-As for myself, my first trip without parents was when I was 19 on a school trip to Cuba.
+My first trip without parents was when I was 19 on a school trip to Cuba.
 And I fell in love.. with travel, with seeing new places and the eye-opening experience that it was.

 It just takes a little discipline.

-We Keep Track Of Our Expenses
+I Keep Track Of My Expenses

 In order to do this properly, you need to start off tracking your expenses and there’s two ways to do this… one way is to track your spending every day for at least a month, or the second way is to analyze your spending habits via your online banking account.
 Doing this allows to see your spending habits.
 I rarely use cash, instead I use debit purchases so this was easy for me to do right from the start because I can check my spending habits with the click of a button through online banking.
 I can log in and see exactly where my I spend my money.